jhublast/jhublast.github.io/content/events/_index.md

 ---
-title: 'Events'
+title: "Events"
-description: "BLAST events"
+description: "Past and upcoming events for the BLAST Working Group."
 ---

 # Events